jliu70/adafruit.usedgoodies.com/docs/circuitpython/installation.md

 - Since the storage available on most microcontrollers is limited
     - There is often not enough capacity to store the complete CircuitPython Library bundle
     - Only copy additional libraries individually based upon the sensors, components and other breakouts you attach

+As of Feb 15, 2022, the number of CircuitPython libraries is 344!

 ### The main options for copying additional libraries onto the microcontroller are: